Is Crypto Legal in India? Let’s Break It Down

 Yes, crypto mining is legal in India.

-There’s no law that stops individuals from mining crypto.
+No law stops individuals from mining crypto.
 But here’s the fine print:

 So technically, yes, crypto mining is legal in India, but it’s not very common because of the high infrastructure and electricity costs.